 Foreign Firm Fined $1 Million for Visa Fraud

-DALLAS (CN) — Argentine information technology firm Sistemas Globales on Tuesday agreed to pay $1 million to settle claims that it committed visa fraud for foreign employees.
+DALLAS (CN) — Argentine information-technology firm Sistemas Globales agreed Tuesday to pay $1 million to settle claims that it committed visa fraud for foreign employees.

 Federal prosecutors claimed the company’s affiliates, including U.S.-based Globant, violated the False Claims Act and the Program Fraud Civil Remedies Act for foreign employees with B-1 visas.
 The visas allow foreigners to engage in short-term business activities, such as negotiating contracts or attending a convention.